About Dr. Julia Smith, LPCC, NCC

 ― Charles M. Blow

 I have expertise in working with anxiety, depression, ADHD, and Autism Spectrum Disorder.
-In addition, I work with relationship concerns, grief and loss, adjustment issues, and transitions through your advancing years.
-My clinical background that contributes to my knowledge and skills covers community counseling, private practice, residential treatment, intensive outpatient hospitalization, university, and military settings.
+In addition, I work with relationship concerns, grief, loss, and adjustment issues.
+The scope of my professional background contributes to my skill and covers community counseling, private practice, intensive outpatient hospitalization, military settings, and residential treatment.

 In my approach to therapy, I work with you to resolve your concerns in an empathic, nonjudgmental, and culturally sensitive climate.
 My psychodynamic orientation incorporates attachment and family systems thinking to address patterns and past experiences related to your concerns.
 I also apply cognitive-behavioral therapy (CBT) strategies and my knowledge as a certified Mindfulness Informed Professional.

-While teaching as an Assistant Professor in New Mexico, I discovered my affinity for sculpting stone.
-Although the process of becoming a sculptor is quite gradual, the creative process has been instrumental in connecting concepts with practice throughout the scope of my work in Mental Health.
-In this respect, the stones hold particular meaning as they symbolize the Self.
-This symbolism reflects my perspective on the nature of sculpting stone: Just as there is a form within stones to unearth, there is a voice within us to bring to light.
+While teaching as an Assistant Professor in New Mexico, I discovered that sculpting stone called to me.
+Although my process of becoming a sculptor is gradual, carving stone has been instrumental in connecting concepts with practice and nurturing my passion for self-development throughout the scope of my work.
+Carl Jung’s studies in the field of psychology reflect this experience, particularly in his awareness of our connection with the Divine and his identification of stones as symbols of the Self.
+My process of sculpting incorporates this symbolism: Just as there is a form within stones to unearth, we each have a Self to bring to light.
+In the context of care, a sacredness exists where the soulful song of each voice is heard and embraced.

 License Numbers: